-Prior to EMPIRE, Henson earned an Academy Award nomination for Best Supporting Actress opposite Brad Pitt in David Fincher’s “The Curious Case of Benjamin Button.”
+Henson earned an Academy Award nomination for Best Supporting Actress, opposite Brad Pitt in David Fincher’s “The Curious Case of Benjamin Button.”
 She also received an Emmy Award nomination for Outstanding Lead Actress in a Miniseries or a Movie in the made-for-cable film “Taken From Me.”
 She starred as “Detective Joss Carter” in the J.J.
 Abrams-produced crime drama “Person of Interest,” and was awarded the 2013 NAACP Image Award for Outstanding Supporting Actress in a Drama Series.

 EMPIRE marks Henson’s reunion with co-star Terrence Howard; the two worked together on the Academy Award-nominated film “Hustle & Flow.”
-For her performance in the movie as “Shug,” Henson was named Outstanding Supporting Actress in a Feature Film by the Black Movie Awards and received the BET Best Actress Award.
+Henson won Best Actress at the BET Awards for her portrayal of “Shug” in the movie.
 She made her singing debut in the film and performed the Academy Award-winning song “It’s Hard Out Here For A Pimp,” during the Academy Awards telecast in 2012.